Cardanohubsurabaya/Study-Case-Utilization-of-Blockchain-for-Stock-Transparency/Warehouse and Supply chain management.md

 <h4>4.
 Consolidated warehouse</h4>
 Consolidated warehouse is a warehouse that collects small shipments from various suppliers to one geographical location to combine it into a greater shipping burden, so it is more economical, to one area.
 For example the warehouse used by shipping services

-# Challenges in current SKU management #
-Understanding Stock keeping units (SKU)
-Problems encountered with the single SKU system, such as difficulties in stock audits and identification of missing products.
-Why is SKU importance?

-# Blockchain Solution for SKU (Stock Keeping Unit)#
-What is blockchain
-Introduction Relationship about blockchain and Stock Transparency How blockchain is used in inventory management Blockchain for SKU management : a Game changer in inventory control Benefits of using blockchain for derivative SKU management, such as security, transparency, and efficiency.
-Security and data privacy considerations in blockchain.

-# Smart Contract for better solution inventory management #
-Smart contract for stock transparency
-How blockchain can increase stock transparency
-Smart contract  automated agreements on the blockchain Smart contract is solution to create Multiple SKU

-# Cardano Solution #
-Building Dapps On Cardano
-Transparency, Scalability, Flexibility and Visibility in cardano Proof of stake concept
-Cardano Smart contracts for asset tokenization